awsdocs/amazon-rds-user-guide/doc_source/USER_StartInstance.md

 ## API<a name="USER_StartInstance.API"></a>

-To start a DB instance by using the Amazon RDS API, call the [StartDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StartDBInstance.html) action with the following parameters:
+To start a DB instance by using the Amazon RDS API, call the [StartDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StartDBInstance.html) operation with the following parameters:
 + `DBInstanceIdentifier` – the name of the DB instance\.

 **Example**